 TWA flight 2 and United flight 718 initially took different routes following takeoff.
 The TWA Constellation first proceeded northeast toward Daggett, California, followed by a slight right turn direct to Trinidad in southern Colorado, on the other side of the uncontrolled airspace.
 The United DC-7, for its part, planned to head east to Palm Springs, turn northeast to Needles on the California-Arizona border, then proceed to Durango, also in southern Colorado.
-Their paths would cross somewhere over northern Arizona, near a reporting point known as the Painted Desert Line.
+Their paths would cross somewhere over northern Arizona, near an imaginary reporting point known as the Painted Desert Line.
 Stretching across an extremely remote swathe of desert riven by canyons and barren plateaus, the 280-kilometer-long Painted Desert Line connected Bryce Canyon, Utah and Winslow Arizona, and was used by east-west traffic in the region to give controllers some sense of a flight’s progress across the uncontrolled airspace.

 At that time, aircraft did not speak directly to controllers while en route.
 Instead, both United 718 and TWA 2 communicated with company radio operators on the ground who then relayed their messages to regional control centers, an archaic system which dated back to the earliest days of the concept of air traffic control.
 So when Captain Gandy aboard the TWA Constellation requested a flight level change at 9:21, his request became the object of a veritable game of telephone.